2019 Premier's Anzac Student Tour

 Although the day’s schedule may, at first, have seemed uneventful I was surprised by the amount of interesting information that we were able to gather from Vietnam War veteran, Brian Cleaver, and short visits on our way to the airport.
 While on the bus, Brian Cleaver touched on a very sensitive topic, explaining his personal experience dealing with post traumatic stress disorder (PTSD) after his service.
 I thought this was extremely brave of him, as often PTSD is not openly discussed, despite the number of servicemen dealing with the issue.
 Brian mentioned that every soldier has a different way of coping with their PTSD, and in his case, his psychologist recommended writing a narrative about his time in the war.
 This lead me to think how hard it would be for some soldiers to revisit their memories from the war, considering the brutality of the fighting and the lives that were lost.
 I was grateful to have had the opportunity to talk with Brian personally and learn about his perspective of the war, and how it compared with the beliefs of our tour guides.
 As duty student, I had the honour of thanking Brian Cleaver for joining us on the tour and guiding us with his experience as a veteran.

 On our way to the airport we stopped at Handicap Handicrafts to view the making of their beautiful artworks.
-It was interesting to learn that all the employees creating the pieces of art had been effected by Agent Orange.
-I found it sad to think that all of those people, and many more, had been affected in some way, yet during the period that Agent Orange was used, its danger and impact on future generations was completely overlooked.
+It was interesting to learn that all the employees creating the pieces of art had been affected by Agent Orange.
+I found it sad to think that all of those people, and many more, had been impacted in some way, yet during the period that Agent Orange was used, its danger and impact on future generations was completely overlooked.

 As we made our way from Ho Chi Minh City to Hoi An, I noticed the differences and similarities between these contexts.
 Driving back through Ho Chi Minh City, having learnt information from our guides, teachers and Brian Cleaver, made me realise the significance of the way of living, people and buildings we were driving past.
 When we arrived in Hoi An, I found the streets more spacious than the tightly-packed buildings in Ho Chi Minh and I found there were more tourists and resorts, suggesting tourism is a major part of Hoi An’s culture.
 As we walked through Hoi An’s lively, lit up streets, I wondered what adventures would await us tomorrow.